 As the Etsy platform began to grow (and then suddenly explode) in popularity, sellers wanted to be a part of it.
 All sellers, not just the sellers who offered handmade products.

 Soon, the platform began to fill up with a larger diversity of products.
 And, some sellers tried to push the boundaries and neglect Etsy’s rules about products being “handmade.”

 This is largely why print on demand gets such a bad rap.

 You know how one rule breaker can ruin the game for everyone?
 That’s partly what happened with Etsy and print on demand.

 There are still sellers that disobey Etsy’s rules all of the time.
 There are sellers who offer mass produced products that they had nothing to do with creating or designing.
 The seller market has become really saturated and it’s just really hard to take down every store that’s taking advantage of the system.

 At times, print on demand can get caught up in the mix.
-Because print on demand sellers do not have physical products to take photographs of, a lot of us rely on mockups.
+Because print on demand sellers do not have physical products to take photographs of, a lot of us have relied on mockups.
 These mockups are pretty obvious when you see them on Etsy, which makes them seem like they aren’t handmade.

 And here’s where the debate gets even more heated: “of course they don’t seem handmade.
 You didn’t even touch the product and can sell hundreds of them in a day.
 How is someone who makes quilts or jewelry ever supposed to compete?”

 Print on demand has made it a lot harder for sellers on Etsy who make their products by hand.
-To be honest, it’s unfair.
-Even though I created the design for a product, I get to passively sell it hundreds of times while other artists make every product fully by hand?

 Even though I understand the debate, I believe print on demand has a valid place on Etsy.
 When sellers follow the rules, Etsy offers a platform for graphic artists to sell their work that wouldn’t have been available otherwise.